Accent In Carpet Cleaning | Brentwood carpet cleaning near me

 Thanks to this method, your carpet not only receives a real boost of freshness, but it is also free of its dirt.

 Impregnation sprays are often recommended for natural fiber rugs to protect them from moisture and dirt.
-On the other hand, the use of such products is not recommended, because an impregnated natural fiber carpet no longer carries moisture and therefore the material cannot breathe.
+However, the proper care for natural fiber rugs suggests avoiding such products.
+An impregnated natural fiber carpet no longer carries moisture and therefore the material cannot breathe.

 Please also pay attention to alkaline cleaners such as base soap, mild soap, and gall soap, stain remover, soap solution, soda, or ammonia.
 These cleaners degrease and whiten fibers.
 They are then literally washed away.

-Animal fibers, such as wool, goat hair, and silk, have different properties and maintenance requirements than plant fibers such as jute, sisal, or cotton.
+Proper care for natural fiber rugs is essential to maintain their durability and appearance.
+Animal fibers, such as wool, goat hair, and , have different properties and maintenance requirements than plant fibers such as jute, sisal, or cotton.
 Therefore, they should be treated differently.

 Cleaning natural fiber rugs — pay attention to the material

-Before using any cleaning products, be sure of the material of your carpet and test each application in advance in an inconspicuous area of your carpet!
+Before using any cleaning products, be sure of the material of your carpet and test each application in advance in an inconspicuous area of your carpet, as proper care for natural fiber rugs requires extra attention to prevent damage!

 If your carpet is made of animal fibers (wool), you should not use soapy water!
 This could cause your mat to lose its strength and elasticity.